 Before finding the option, let’s discuss what an Olive oil substitute is.
-Olive oil substitute means we need to cherry-pick a cooking fat as nutritious as olive oil and safe cooking.
-Although olive oil has several nutritional and health benefits, it may appear a little flawed when the taste & flavor, and smoke point are concerned.
+Alternative to olive oil means we must cherry-pick a cooking fat as nutritious as olive oil and safe cooking.
+Although olive oil has several nutritional and health benefits, it may appear slightly flawed when the taste & flavor, and smoke points are concerned.
 The glitches are:

-Olive oil contains flavonoid polyphenols, which is an antioxidant with several beneficial effects.
+Olive oil contains flavonoid polyphenols and antioxidants with several beneficial effects.
 But the compound contributes a tinge of bitterness to the oil.
 Often users have experienced a bitter aftertaste with olive oil use.

 It has a spiciness and pungency, which is not that palatable.

 Extra virgin olive oil is healthier than regular olive oil.
-However, it has a low smoke point, thus not suitable for high heat cooking.
+However, it has a low smoke point, thus unsuitable for high-heat cooking.
 Heating extra virgin olive oil may destroy its nutritional compounds and may produce carcinogenic compounds.

 Olive oil is not shelf-friendly: the oil may turn rancid after 18–24 months or 12–18 months.

-Therefore, an “olive oil substitute” should have similar nutritional benefits, and it must have added benefits to cover the drawbacks of olive oil.
+Therefore, an “olive oil substitute” should have similar nutritional and added benefits to cover the drawbacks of olive oil.

-Pure cow Ghee (organic or grass-fed) is prepared by boiling grass-fed butter till the butter’s moisture gets evaporated and the milk solids get removed, leaving the pure butterfat layer on the top.
+Cow Ghee (organic or grass-fed) is prepared by boiling grass-fed butter until the butter’s moisture evaporates and the milk solids remove, leaving the pure butterfat layer on the top.

 A further cooking process results in the caramelization of ghee residues.
 This process gives the characteristics of nutty flavor and caramelized golden color of ghee.
 It is then filtered to remove all residues.

 Ghee nutrition has all the nutritional benefits of milk fat.
-It has a long shelf life of up to 12-18 months from its manufacturing date without the support of refrigeration at your pantry.
+It has a long shelf life of up to 12-18 months from its manufacturing date without the support of refrigeration in your pantry.

 Ghee is free of lactose and casein.
 Therefore, it is safe for lactose intolerants.

-People following the Keto diet or Paleo diet can include ghee in their diet, as Ghee is Keto and paleo-friendly.
+People following the Keto or Paleo diet can include ghee, as Ghee is Keto and paleo-friendly 7 olive oil substitute.

-It has a high smoke point (482°F), thus suitable for high heat cooking, baking, roasting, and frying.
-It is used as a flavor enhancer in cooking or seasoning various recipes from world cuisines.
+It has a high smoke point (482°F), thus suitable for high-heat cooking, baking, roasting, and frying.
+It is a flavor enhancer in cooking or seasoning various recipes from world cuisines.
 Grass-fed and Organic ghee is highly nutritious and gained popularity among health-conscious people worldwide.

 The nutritional advantage of grass-fed ghee is wholesome.
-Moreover, olive oil can use high heat cooking, baking, seasoning, or direct consumption.
+Moreover, olive oil can use in high heat in cooking, baking, seasoning, or direct consumption.
 Moderate consumption of ghee offers several benefits:

-It helps in digestion, reduces the problem of constipation, improves immunity and internal inflammations.
+It helps in digestion, reduces the problem of constipation, and improves immunity and internal inflammation.

 Grass-fed organic Ghee contains loads of butyric acid or butyrate improves the digestive system and constipation.
 Moderate ghee in the diet reduces the irritation of chronic constipation.